create3000/x_ite/docs/_posts/components/ParticleSystems/PointEmitter.md

 PointEmitter generates particles from a specific point in space using the specified direction and speed.

-The PointEmitter node belongs to the **ParticleSystems** component and its container field is *emitter.* It is available since X3D version 3.2 or later.
+The PointEmitter node belongs to the **ParticleSystems** component and its default container field is *emitter.* It is available since X3D version 3.2 or later.

 ## Hierarchy